Where is Mount St. Louis Moonstone Ski Resort located?

 Wednesday to Sunday 9am-9pm

-Weather permiting Night Skiing will open for the season Wednesday December 17, 2014.
+Weather permitting Night Riding will open for the season Wednesday December 14, 2016.

 What does Mount St. Louis Moonstone Ski Resort offer?

-Mount St. Louis Moonstone, we have the best skiing/snowboarding with 37 slopes, 13 lifts (of those two being six person lifts), two base chalets with cafeterias, rental shops, and boutiques in both along with the Best Snowboard Park, the “Out Back”.
+Mount St. Louis Moonstone offers day and night riding.
+Mount St Louis Moonstone has the best skiing/snowboarding with 37 slopes, 13 lifts (of those two being six person lifts), two base chalets with cafeterias, rental shops, and boutiques in both along with the Best Snowboard Park, the “Out Back”.
 Mount St. Louis Moonstone has the most advanced snowmaking system in Canada.
 At Mount St. Louis Moonstone we have trails available for the beginner through to the well advance skier/rider.
-Mount St. Louis Moonstone offers daily lessons, eight-week programs, memberships and daycare for ages 3-5.
-In our rental shop we have top of the line skis, snowboards and snowblades available for you.
+Mount St. Louis Moonstone offers daily lessons, eight-week programs night and weekend, memberships and childcare for ages 3-5.
+The rental shop has top of the line skis, snowboards and snowblades available for you.